aitu-dk/webpage/src/pages/blog/lion.md

 Our group was fascinated with how the research team at Google derived the new optimisation algorithm and we are excited to share our thoughts with you.
-Let's get started! k
+Let's get started! 🦁

 ### 💡 Gradient-Descent Based Optimisation

 ---

-Before we dive into the details of the Lion algorithm, let's first recap the core idea of optimisation.
-Optimisation theory is a branch of mathematics that is concerned with one specific question:
+Before we dive into the details of the Lion algorithm, let's first recap the core idea of optimisation: Optimisation theory is a branch of mathematics that is concerned with one specific question:

 > How do we find the values of a function that minimises/ maximises the value